windsOvO/LangChat_TCP-UDP/README.md

 * TCP lab is chat tool.
 * UDP lab is only broadcast.

-First lab has bug which launch server twice could case app crash.
+First lab has bug which launch server twice could cause app crash.

 Technical route: cpp + qt + winsock -> so base on Windows OS.